-Yes, you know eBay, COMC, and the like (and if you don’t, there is more info that follows) but did you know there are a number of other online options for you to shop for cards?
+Yes, you know eBay, COMC, and the like (and if you don’t, there is more info that follows) but did you know there are a number of other online sports card stores for you to shop?
 Just like a physical card shop you can walk into and purchase single cards or boxes, online retailers have plenty to choose from, and are open 24/7.

 If you’d like to be added to the sponsored list below, please contact me.

 Midwest Cards is located in the Arena District in downtown Columbus, Ohio.
 We are a sports card retail hobby shop and dealer, serving customers locally and nationwide.
 Visit Midwest Cards.

 - Dave & Adam’s